quantumlib/qsim/docs/tutorials/multinode/README.md

 ## 6. Shutting down

 **IMPORTANT**:  To avoid excess billing for this project, it is important to shut down the cluster.
+Return to the Cloud dashboard window for the steps below.

 If your Cloud Shell is still open, simply run:
 ```
 make destroy
 ```